khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

 The SegProcess Class
 ********************

-The **SegProcess** class in module **cvpl_tools.im.seg_process** provides a convenient way for us to define a step in multi-step image processing pipeline for distributed, interpretable and cached image data analysis.
+The :code:`SegProcess` class in module :code:`cvpl_tools.im.seg_process` provides a convenient way for us to define a step in multi-step image processing pipeline for distributed, interpretable and cached image data analysis.

 Consider a function that counts the number of cells in a 3d-block of brightness map: